At PHSA, we want every patient to feel safe and confident in their care.

 Our Integrated Quality & Safety Strategy brings staff, including medical staff, and patient partners together to make care safer, more inclusive, and higher quality—every day, in every setting.

-Read the full PHSA Integrated Quality and Safety Strategy.
+Read the full PHSA Integrated Quality and Safety Strategy for more details and examples of key projects.

 Quality and safety are at the heart of PHSA’s commitment to providing the best possible care for every person.
 Through the Integrated Quality & Safety Strategy, teams work together across all PHSA programs and services to strengthen care, reduce harm, and improve outcomes.
 This shared approach helps ensure patients, families, caregivers, and communities receive safe, high-quality, and person-centered care every day.